JustinHuPrime/StackLang/README.md

 ## Using the Interpreter

-The interpreter has several command line options.
-These options are processed in the order supplied.
-However, `-?` will always override other options
+The interpreter has several command line options:

-* `-?`, `-h`, `--help`: *NYI* prints a summary of the command line options, then exits immediately.
+* `-?`, `-h`: prints a summary of the command line options, then exits immediately.
 * `-d N`: activates debugging of the interpreter in mode N - this is not guarenteed to have an effect.
 The default mode of 0 is guarenteed to have no effect.
-* `-I filepath ... --`: automatically includes files (at the specified path) to be read at startup.
+* `-I filepath ...`: automatically includes files (at the specified path) to be read at startup.
 These files should only contain `define`s.
-The terminal `--` is optional, but if not included, any command line arguments after the `-I` will be interpreted as paths to files to include.
+Filepaths may be enclosed in quotes.
+Any unquoted string that starts with `-` will cause it to parse a new option.
-* `-l N`: *NYI* limits the stack to N elements in size - interpreter will abort if attempting to put more than N elements onto the stack.
+* `-l N`: limits the stack to N elements in size - interpreter will abort if attempting to put more than N elements onto the stack.
 Default is limited by the size of a long int on the local system.
-* `-o file`: *NYI* file to print the stack to (in formatted mode) when the interpreter exits via `Ctrl-D`.
-Top (active end) of the stack will be the first line of the file.
+* `-o file`: file to print the stack to (in formatted mode) when the interpreter exits via `Ctrl-D`.
+The active end of the stack will be the first line of the file.
-* `-Q element ... --`: *NYI* adds the elements to the stack, one at a time, but does not enter interactive mode.
-When execution is complete, the interpreter exits.
-Should be combined with `-o`.

 ### Keyboard Controls